WarpSpeed: A High-Performance Library for Concurrent GPU Hash Tables: Programming model for GPU hash tables

 Alcantara et al.~\cite{realTimeHashingGPU} presented the first GPU bulk-synchronous parallel (BSP) hash table based on the cuckoo hashing.
 This work was improved in the next version~\cite{gpuDatabaseSurvey}, which included designs for linear probing, quadratic probing, chaining, and a cuckoo hash table with stashing.
 Khorasani et al.~\cite{stadiumHashing} then proposed stadium hashing, a BSP table that allows for simultaneous insertions and queries.
 DyCuckoo~\cite{dyCuckoo} is another BSP hash table based on 2-way bucketed cuckoo hashing.

 \para{Warpcore} The first table to edge out of the bulk-synchronous framework was Warpcore from Jünger et al.~\cite{warpcore} which uses a tiling strategy to efficiently partition warps for operations.
 This table has a warp-level implementation and was the first GPU hash table design to utilize cooperative groups for tiling.
 Atomics are used to prevent insertion into the same slot, but the table is explicitly not safe for concurrent operations: the table offers no guarantee of unique insertion of keys and they explicitly do not support different operations occurring within the same kernel.
 Additionally, insertions of key-value pairs are not atomic, making it possible to read a value before it is set.
+This table has the ability to perform point operations but is explicitly \textbf{not safe} for concurrent operations.
+Correctness is guaranteed when running the table in a BSP format.

 \para{SlabHash} SlabHash~\cite{Ashkiani2018} is a concurrent, dynamic hash table based on chaining.
 It uses the atomicCAS to atomically emplace and delete items from the table, and it maintains a custom allocator called slabAllocator allocate new buckets.
 It does not use locking of any kind when inserting items.
 In \cref{subsec:adverserial} we discuss this design in more detail and highlight the necessity of locking in dynamic hash table designs.